Sonotone Phonograph Cartridge History

 without written permission of the author.

-Perhaps the best known Sonotone hi-fi products were the ceramic crystal and phonograph cartridges .
-In the late 50's and early 60's, these were sold by the hundreds of thousands to OEM manufacturers, such as Motorola, Voice of Music, Wurlitzer and Symphonic.
+Perhaps the best known Sonotone hi-fi products were the ceramic crystal and phonograph cartridges sold in the late 40's to the early 60's.
+Many were supplied by the hundreds of thousands to OEM manufacturers, such as Motorola, Voice of Music, Wurlitzer and Symphonic.

 “No other cartridge gives all these features!”